farhnkrnapratma/tuxfetch/README.md

 ### Option Keys

-Below is a table listing all of keys and its options to configure built-in options.
+Below is a table listing all of keys and its options to configure built-in functions.

 | Key           | Description                              | Options                                                                                                                                                      | Default Value     |
 |---------------|------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|